Learning about Archaeology: Lecture Series and Resources

 Triskel Christchurch’s organ was a gift to the church from Sir Francis Drake.
 He found it among the treasure seized from a Spanish galleon.
 Intended as a gift for the King of Spain to the people of Mexico, it was made in Leipzig, Germany.

-Niamh Daly, Consultant Osteoarchaeologist, then gives a short overview of plagues, epidemics and pandemics in Irish history drawing from the historical and archaeological sources.
+Niamh Daly, Consultant Osteoarchaeologist, gives a short overview of plagues, epidemics and pandemics in Irish history drawing from the historical and archaeological sources.

 Dave Swift, from Claiomh Living History, has put together 2 interesting videos on Late Medieval Drinking Vessels and Medieval Archery.
 These videos were funded by the Heritage Council.